line/armeria/README.md

-Visit [the official web site](https://armeria.dev/) for more information.
+Visit [the official website](https://armeria.dev/) for more information.

 # Armeria